Advertisement

 Sprains and Strains

-Muscle strains and sprains cause swelling, bruising and pain, and can happen almost anywhere in the body.
+Muscle strains and sprains cause swelling, bruising, and pain, and can happen almost anywhere in the body.
 Back strains are common, while sprains occur most often in the knee and ankle.
 A sprain is the result of a tear in the ligament, the bands that hold the bones in your joints together.
 When you overexert a muscle, it can tear.
 This is known as a muscle strain.
 Both strains and sprains are often the result of stretched muscles and ligaments that cause microscopic rips, rather than large tears.

 How to treat: “For sprains and strains, an easy thing to remember is to R.I.C.E.,” says White.
-“R.I.C.E. stands for rest, ice, compression and elevation.”
+“R.I.C.E. stands for rest, ice, compression, and elevation.”

 Overworking the injured joint or muscle can delay healing, so rest is the first step to a speedy recovery.
-Ice helps reduce pain and swelling, and should be applied several times throughout the day for the first 48 hours, beginning immediately after the injury.
+Ice helps reduce pain and swelling and should be applied several times throughout the day for the first 48 hours, beginning immediately after the injury.
 Apply the ice pack to the affected area for 15 to 20 minutes at a time.
 Compression helps quell swelling and limits bruising.
-A medical bandage or compression sleeve work well for this step.
+A medical bandage or compression sleeve can work well for this step.
 Lastly, elevation can help decrease swelling, so keep the injured area raised above the heart when possible.

 When to seek help: It can be tough to tell the difference between a minor strain or sprain and something as serious as a broken bone.
 If the injury renders you unable to move the affected area or you’re unable to bear weight on it, seek medical attention.